 Laidback café-bars are dotted throughout the city, including Boudewijn, which serves more than 100 Belgian beers.
 Locals recommend a stroll along Witte de Withstraat because of its high density of watering holes.
 You’ll find chic cocktail bars, such as the gin specialist Ballroom, plus casual venues.
 At De Witte Aap art displays change on a monthly basis.

 For live music, from jazz to hip-hop, check out events at Bird, a club nestled below railway arches in the north of the city.

 Walk along the River Meuse’s waterfront and you’ll see De Rotterdam, a 149-metre-tall skyscraper designed by Rem Koolhaas.
 The building is described as a ‘vertical city’ and its eye-catching form resembles off-set stacks.

 The Van Nelle Factory was opened to process and package tea, coffee and tobacco in 1932.
 It’s an outstanding example of carefully thought through Dutch functionalist design.
 The airy building today hosts offices and conference space.

-Booking a journey by water taxi is a great way to see the city while travelling at speed along the river.
+Booking a journey by water taxi is a great way to see the city while visiting Rotterdam at speed along the river.
 Taxis travel at up to 50 km per hour, making trips a practical means of getting around while inducing an adrenaline-fuelled buzz.
 If you’d prefer indulging in a beverage or two before getting on a water taxi, the Boat Beer Tour will do just that.